The OK Rehab helpline is able to connect you with outstanding treatment centres in or around Lincolnshire.

 They may then turn to crime to fund their addiction, which is a huge barrier to future employment prospects.

 Choosing sobriety over an addiction can do wonders for your employment.
 You will feel healthier physically and mentally, which could help you be more productive than ever before.

 If you are dependent on drugs or alcohol for your happiness, it is likely that you will put that before your relationships.
 Evidently, your loved ones are bound to resent this, which could result in failed relationships.

 When you choose to recover, you show your family and friends that you care more about them than substances.
 This can restore relationships and even bring you closer than ever before.

 The aforementioned symptoms of addiction demonstrate that drugs and alcohol cause your health to deteriorate tremendously.
-Before recovery, you may feel depressed, anxious, and lonely.
+Your body will be slower and more susceptible to disease.

 Conversely, after detoxing and staying away from substances, your body will be renewed, and you will have plenty of energy.
 The increased risks of cardiac arrest, strokes, and different types of cancer will no longer be a concern.

 If you suffer from a mental health condition and you turn to substances, it is very likely that this condition will worsen.
 We see this happen with anxiety, depression, and schizophrenia most commonly.